frijole/Passport/README.md

 * Tap the "+" button on the Select Passport screen to create a new Passport.
 * Tap the "+" button on the Passport scren to add a new place.
 * Tap a place to stamp it.
-* Tap on History to see all your stamps.
+* Tap Journal to see all your stamps.